+Table8: Kannada and Malayalam code point analysis

 They are identical but as there are not enough other variant codes point to form two labels with each script that look the same.
 Therefore, these are not defined as variant code points.

-6.2.5 Cross-script variants for Kannada and Sinhala
+6.2.5 Cross-script variants for Kannada and Sinhala analysis